Uniswap/org-v1/src/pages/blog/04-uniswap-v2/index.md

 [https://twitter.com/jessewldn/status/1135741055045967874](https://twitter.com/jessewldn/status/1135741055045967874)

-In the Classical Period of crypto (2014), [Vitalik described](https://blog.ethereum.org/2014/05/06/daos-dacs-das-and-more-an-incomplete-terminology-guide/) decentralized autonomous organizations (DAOs) as &quot;automation at the center, humans at the edges&quot;:
+In the Classical Period of crypto (2014), [Vitalik described](https://blog.ethereum.org/2014/05/06/daos-dacs-das-and-more-an-incomplete-terminology-guide/) decentralized autonomous organizations (DAOs) as "automation at the center, humans at the edges."

-an entity that lives on the internet and exists autonomously, but also heavily relies on hiring individuals to perform certain tasks that the automaton itself cannot do
+> an entity that lives on the internet and exists autonomously, but also heavily relies on hiring individuals to perform certain tasks that the automaton itself cannot do

-This perfectly describes the Uniswap protocol&#39;s path forward.
+This perfectly describes the Uniswap protocol's path forward.
 In Uniswap V1 pricing, coordination, listing, and trade execution are fully automated while arbitrage and liquidity provision are incentivized.

 However, **the best version of Uniswap will be one that autonomously incentivizes contributions to its own growth and development** as well as to the broader ecosystem in which it exists--one that supports the contributions of the **incredible community** that has formed and continues to grow.